Wizkid116/MegabyteLinux/README.md

 * 1MB in size
 * 8MB ram usage
 * TTY (wow)
+## Requirements
+To build Megabyte Linux, you need to have the following packages installed(mostly identical to the linux kernel):
+* bc
+* build-essential
+* bison
+* fakeroot
+* flex
+* ncurses-dev
+* gcc
+* git
+* glibc
+* libelf-dev
+* libssl-dev
+* qemu #optional, for testing the image
+* syslinux
+* xz

 ## Build

-To build Megabyte Linux, issue the following commands:
+To build the image, issue the following commands:
 ```
 git clone https://github.com/Wizkid116/MegabyteLinux.git
 cd MegabyteLinux